Gabapentin is used to treat epilepsy.

-- feeling sleepy, tired or dizzy – don't drive or use tools or machinery if you are feeling this way.
-As your body gets used to gabapentin, these side effects should wear off.
+- feeling sleepy, tired or dizzy – as your body gets used to gabapentin, these side effects should wear off.
 If they don't wear off within a week or two, your doctor may reduce your dose or increase it more slowly.
 If that doesn't work you may need to switch to a different medicine.

 - feeling sick – take gabapentin with or after a meal or snack.
 It may also help if you don't eat rich or spicy food.

-- diarrhoea and vomiting – have small but frequent sips of water if you have diarrhoea or you are vomiting.
+- diarrhoea and vomiting – have small but frequent sips of water.
 It may also help to take oral rehydration solutions which you can buy from a pharmacy or supermarket to prevent dehydration.
 Don't take any other medicines to treat diarrhoea or vomiting without speaking to a pharmacist or doctor.

 - constipation - eat more high-fibre foods such as fresh fruit and vegetables and cereals, and try to drink several glasses of water or other fluid each day.
 It may also help to exercise more regularly, for example, by going for a daily walk or run.